hawstom/cnm/Devtgh/Readme.txt

 INSTALL
-To finish installing CNM into any AutoCAD profile, you must drag CNM-Install.lsp from the desktop into an open drawing.
+To finish installing CNM into any AutoCAD profile, you must do one of the following:

+a) Drag CNM-Install.lsp from the desktop into an open drawing.
 CNM-Install.lsp is open source in case you want to customize it.
 A copy has also been placed in the application directory.

+b) Add the installation folder to your AutoCAD Support Files and Trusted paths.
+Then use MENULOAD to load CNM.mnu (and optionally FUNKY.MNU function key osnaps).

 ACTIVATE OLD PGP ALIASES (Quick Keys)
 Type HawsPGP to activate old Haws PGP aliases.

 VERSION 4.2.30aaa (pre-pre-alpha)
 -New Cool Stuff
+--Bubble notes now can flip sides and are all-shapes-in-one.
 --Contour Elevate and/or Label (CEL)
 --Show nested layer in Layer palette after LX report (LXX) --Show layers for selected objects in Layer palette (LXXX)